-Avaya Security Service Packs (SSP), Kernel Service Packs (KSP), and Linux Security Update (LSU) are built for customers who do not use the software-only distribution.
-Software-only installation is in the control of the operating system and is responsible for applying the relevant security patches from Red Hat.
+Avaya Security Service Packs (SSP) are built for customers who do not use the software-only distribution.
+In a software-only deployment, the customer provides the operating system.
+The customer is responsible for installing the appropriate operating system and applying the relevant security patches from Red Hat.